Blind Zero: History

 Blind Zero started out 1994 releasing their first EP, Recognize (1995), which sold out in nine days, and is today a collection item.
 The first album Trigger (1995), was produced by Ronnie Champagne.
 (Note: L.A. producer who had previously worked with bands such as Jane's Addiction, Alice in Chains, Remy Zero, and Deconstruction) It was the first rock album by a Portuguese band to reach the gold label.

 In 1996, Blind Zero revealed a new sound with the Flexogravity EP, a very experimental record with a fusion of sounds, shared with a hip-hop band from Porto, Mind da Gap.
-This was considered by many the EP of the year.
 Also in 1996, the band recorded an acoustic album, Transradio, one of the first Enhanced CDs (CD Extra) in Europe.
 The album was recorded live at Antena 3 radio.
 Months later they were invited to participate in SCYPE (Song Contest for Youth Programs in Europe), a festival gathering bands from all over Europe.
 They recorded a new original song, "My House", and won the contest.

 In 1997, Blind Zero recorded Redcoast, the second album of originals produced by Michael Vail Blum.
 (Note: American producer who had worked with Suicidal Tendencies, Madonna, Roxy Music, 3T, Tura Satana, Goo Goo Dolls, and Jewel) Redcoast was produced at Sony Music/New York studios by Grammy Award winner Mark Wilder.